 Voting during the early voting period is much easier now than it ever has been!
 Registered and eligible voters may vote at ANY early voting location located in the county of residence.

-Two Alamo Colleges will serve as early voting sites:
+These Alamo Colleges locations will serve as early voting sites:

 - Northwest Vista College - Pecan Hall, Room 101

-- Palo Alto College - Performing Arts Center
+- Palo Alto College - Ozuna Library Learning Center Room 102

 Here is a link with the list of all the Early Voting Locations in Bexar County.
 You can also visit VoteTexas.gov website and search the "My Voter Page" two days prior to the first day of early voting.
 Just be aware that hours of operation may vary depending on the early voting location.